ssmirr/appdev-chapters/rails-unobtrusive-ajax.md

 #### View Source for JS responses

-An incredibly important thing to note: since your templates are now JavaScript, one of your primary debugging tools — looking at HTML with **View Source** — can no longer help you.
+**A very important note:** Since your templates are now JavaScript, one of your primary debugging tools — looking at HTML with **View Source** — can no longer help you.
 How do you see the actual JavaScript that your templates are producing and sending to the browser?

 Chrome has your back.
 Go to the Network tab in the Dev Tools:

 ![](/assets/js-view-source.png)

-This will be incredibly important to use as we move along.
+This will be _crucial_ to use as we move along.
 You will definitely, 💯, absolutely make typos in the jQuery selectors that you try to compose using ERB tags in these templates, and it's essential that you use the Network tab to debug.

 #### Remove the comment